omussell/grim/hugo/content/design/index.md

 Our implementation includes DNSSEC and DANE, and so email protection will be available.
 However, since the infrastructure is not designed to be publicly accessible, some unique challenges surrounding maintenance of the DNS and CA root domains require solutions and also how to securely send between organisations needs to be determined.

 While DANE can be used to validate the connection between mail exchangers, the emails themselves are still unencrypted.
-S/MIME and OpenPGP allow emails to be encrypted.
-There are also standards in place to store DANE bind
+S/MIME allows email messages to be encrypted.
+Combining DANE transport security with S/MIME encrypted messages allows secure email between organisations.

 A guide to setting up DNSSEC+DANE to guarantee secure email between organisations is [published by NIST].
 It shows the experiments carried out by Microsoft Corporation, NLnet Laboratories, Secure64, Internet Systems Consortium and Fraunhofer IAO, and includes the configuration required for their respective MUA, MTA and DNS services, including: